jadetrue/mealworm-functional/README.md

 ### Extension

 - GET CREATIVE!
 Display the returned facts in a creative way that actually makes this interesting to the user
+- Create a service/API layer in your code
 - Allow the user to input how many they want to see at any one time

 ## Next branch